mhils/HoneyProxy/README.md

 Download the [**latest release**](https://github.com/mhils/HoneyProxy/downloads) or clone the git repo: `git clone --recursive git://github.com/mhils/HoneyProxy.git`.

-Install all dependencies: `pip install pyOpenSSL pyasn1 Twisted Autobahn netlib`
+Install all dependencies: `pip install pyOpenSSL pyasn1 Twisted Autobahn`

 To start HoneyProxy, just run `python honeyproxy.py` or `python honeyproxy.py --help`.
 If you don't use a modern browser, a kitten will die.
 We currently support both Firefox and Chrome!